AI: Adobe Illustrator Document extension.

 Pixel: Picture element.
 It is the basic digital component that makes up a raster/bitmap image.

 .PNG (PNG-24): Portable Network Graphics are the ideal Web graphic file types.
 They support transparency.
-PNG-8 is essentially a .GIF file.
+PNG-8 is essentially a .GIF file but full color.

 Press Check: A press check is used on Print Jobs to check if the project coming off the press is what you expected.
 If you are able to do a press check, you have the ability to make minor adjustments to the ink to modify the color of the printed piece without having to go back to the Designer.